This post may contain affiliate links. Please see disclosure policy here.

 Butter the buns and then toast them.
 I do this under my broiler.

-After cheese has melted use a spatula to place meat, peppers, onions and cheese on a toasted bun and enjoy a little taste of Philadelphia at home!
+After cheese has melted use a spatula to place meat, peppers, onions and cheese on toasted Hoagie rolls and enjoy a little taste of Philadelphia at home!

 This made for a delicious and easy weeknight dinner and brought back lots of great memories of our fun trip.